Aneureka/Aneureka/README.md

-Hi, this is Hiki.
-I graduated from Nanjing University and now work as an Architect at NVIDIA.
-I spend my days doing my bit to kernel libraries (e.g., cuDNN, CuTe DSL) and optimizing GPU kernels -- basically beating the hardware until it gives SOL performance.
-XP
+Hi, I’m Hiki!
+I graduated from Nanjing University and now work as a software engineer at NVIDIA, building GPU kernel libraries like cuDNN and CuTe DSL. :P

 <!-- Wakatime Stats -->
 <!--